Did You Mean...? Confidence-based Trade-offs in Semantic Parsing: User Correction via DidYouMean

-\textbf{DidYouMean System} When a low-confidence parse is detected, DidYouMean triggers a dialogue with the user in order to recover some usability over simply rejecting all low-confidence parses. \cref{fig:example} shows the system workflow.
+\paragraph{DidYouMean System} When a low-confidence parse is detected, DidYouMean triggers a dialogue with the user in order to recover some usability over simply rejecting all low-confidence parses. \cref{fig:example} shows the system workflow.
 DidYouMean shows the original utterance $\mathcal{U}_1$ and the gloss $\hat{\mathcal{U}}^*$ to the user, who determines whether they are identical or not.
 If they accept the gloss, we optionally re-parse the gloss $\hat{\mathcal{U}}^*$ rather than the original utterance $\mathcal{U}_1$; this can remove typos and other idiosyncracies.
 We call this the \textbf{re-parsed} setting, while choosing the original prediction $\hat{\mathcal{U}}$ is the \textbf{chosen} setting.
 We predict that allowing users to accept and reject glosses will improve the balance between safety and usability (i.e. F1) over the threshold system by allowing them to accept correct low-confidence parses.
 In other words, adding human interaction will allow us to achieve a balance which cannot be attained given the tradeoffs resulting from thresholding.

-\textbf{User Study} We conduct a static user study of DidYouMean using examples from the SMCalFlow validation set.
-We sample 100 MISO predictions with a minimum confidence below $0.6$ (to ensure that the set contains a number of mistakes).
+\paragraph{User Study} We conduct a static user study of DidYouMean with examples from the SMCalFlow validation set.
+We sample 100 MISO predictions with a confidence below $0.6$ (to ensure that the set contains a number of mistakes).
 This sample is stratified across 10 equally-spaced bins with 10 samples per bin.
-MTurk annotators were shown the dialogue history, the user utterance, and the gloss, and asked to confirm that the gloss was correct.
+MTurk annotators were shown the dialogue history, the user utterance, and the gloss, and asked to confirm that the gloss matched the utterance's intent.
 The template and instructions can be seen in \cref{append:template}.
-We obtained 3 judgments per example.
+We obtained three judgments from three different annotators per example.

-\textbf{Annotation Statistics} 8 annotators completed at least one judgement, with 4 completing the majority.
-All 3 annotators agreed on $79\%$ examples, indicating the task is well-formulated.
+\paragraph{Annotation Statistics} In total eight annotators participated in the task, with four completing the majority of tasks.
+For each example, all three annotators agreed on $79\%$ examples, indicating the task is well-formulated.
 For the remaining $21\%$, we use the majority decision to accept or reject.
 After majority voting, annotators accepted $68/100$ glosses and rejected $32$.

-\textbf{Results}
+\paragraph{Results}